Derivatives data,

 unfragmented.

 Prediction markets and crypto options in one normalized schema.
-Tick-level trades, L2 orderbooks, OHLCV, and Black-76 greeks across Polymarket, Kalshi, Deribit, Lyra, OKX, Aevo, and Delta — pay only for what you download.
+Tick-level trades, L2 orderbooks, OHLCV, and Black-76 greeks across Polymarket, Kalshi, Deribit, and Lyra — pay only for what you download.

 Built for the way quants actually work.